RevealBi/Documentation/en/data-visualizations/kpi-gauge.md

 ## KPI Gauge

-Key Performance Indicators (KPIs) are a type of visualization used to denote a certain type of performance management.
+Key Performance Indicators (KPIs) is a measurable value that demonstrates how effectively a company is achieving key business objectives.
 The indicators vary depending on the specific needs of the viewer, but they always provide information over metrics important for the organization, such as the progress towards goals and over-time trends.

-Similarly to the [Text Gauge](gauge-views.html#text-gauge), the KPI gauge displays the Value column in a large font.
+Similarly to the [Text Gauge](gauge-views.html#text-gauge), the KPI Gauge displays the Value column in a large font.
 However, the value in the KPI is also evaluated against the same value for a previous time period.